 Tables 1 and 2 contain the initial steady-state analysis results of the DPT.
 The tables are attached to the end of this report, if applicable.
-The tables identify the scenario and season in which the event occurred, the transfer amount studied, the facility control area location, applicable ratings of the thermal transfer limitations and voltage transfer limitations, and the loading percentage and voltage per unit (pu).
+The tables identify the scenario and season in which the event occurred, the facility control area location, applicable ratings of the thermal transfer limitations and voltage transfer limitations, and the loading percentage and voltage per unit (pu).